 Dr. Francis Tumblety was a relatively well-known, even notorious figure in middle nineteenth-century North America.
-He was born in Ireland around 1833, and in the 1847, he immigrated with his family to Rochester, New York, on the coffin ship, Ashburton, during the Irish potato famine.
+He was born in Ireland around 1833, and in 1847, he immigrated with his family to Rochester, New York, on the coffin ship, Ashburton, during the Irish potato famine.
 As a teenager, he was employed as a steward by a self-proclaimed ‘French cures for sexual diseases’ Rochester doctor and peddled his sexually-explicit literature on the Erie Canal boats.
-Soon after, a travelling/newspaper advertising Indian herb doctor, named Rudolf Lyons, set up a temporary office in town, which immediately attracted the attention of young Tumblety.
+Soon after, a traveling/newspaper advertising Indian herb doctor, named Rudolf Lyons, set up a temporary office in town, which immediately attracted the attention of young Tumblety.
 When Lyons left, Tumblety followed, and he quickly learned the trade.

 By 1855, Francis Tumblety started on his own in Detroit, Michigan, as a full-fledged Indian herb doctor, but continued the practice of selling French cure literature for sexual diseases.
-Although untrue, he also claimed to have received a medical diploma through a medical school, and started signing his name with MD.
+Although untrue, he also claimed to have received a medical diploma through a medical school and started signing his name with MD.
 Thus, began his highly successful traveling/advertising business, leaving Detroit and traveling through Canada from Toronto to St. Johns and eventually making his way to New York City by 1860.

 Tumblety’s Notoriety Grows

 His chosen profession ensured that his name was seen constantly in daily newspapers in every city he traveled to and practiced in.
 In any public setting where countless eyes were upon him, Tumblety displayed his flamboyant Liberace-type character.
 Although nearly all accounts describe him as peculiar, the fact that he was constantly called upon and earning hundreds of thousands of dollars, suggests his antics were, in part, smart business practices.